-As joint Head of the Knee Department at Schoen Clinic Orthopaedic and Spinal Hospital London, he is responsible for overseeing the team of consultant knee surgeons all of whom seek to provide first-class evidence-based care by carefully monitoring patient outcomes.
+As joint Head of the Knee Surgery Department at Schoen Clinic London, he is responsible for overseeing the team of consultant knee surgeons all of whom seek to provide first-class evidence-based care by carefully monitoring patient outcomes.

 Having gained his orthopaedic specialist qualification in 1995, he subsequently undertook a specialist fellowship in Australia, dealing predominantly with joint replacements and sports injuries.

-He took up the post of Orthopaedic Consultant at Whittington Hospital in February 1998 and continues to practice general orthopaedic surgery within this busy department.
+He took up the post of Orthopaedic Consultant at Whittington Hospital in February 1998 and continues to practise general orthopaedic surgery within this busy department.